 I just recently did a merchant assessment for a top Fortune company, and we had to do it without TCT.
 I was reminded how difficult it is to perform an assessment without any automation.
 I’ve had clients with 1,100 documents as part of their assessment.
 Imagine having to type 1,100 filenames.
 With TCT, you don’t have to do any of that.

 And most importantly, when we need new functionality, the responsiveness of TCT is like having a developer on your team.
 They have such amazing customer service.
 I’ve worked with them throughout the evening, and even had responses from them at 10 or 11 o’clock at night.

 Bonus: Learn more about TCT Portal

 TCT: Any advice to other auditors?

-SC: Once you start using TCT Portal, you don’t want to use anything else, because it’s so easy.
-It provides capabilities that Word and Excel don’t have.
+SC: Once you start using TCT Portal, you don’t want to use anything else, because it provides capabilities that don’t exist within Word and Excel.
 If I were a merchant or service provider, I would ask my assessors to use TCT Portal and put our information into the tool.
-Because it would be really handy for any person who is managing compliance to be able to use the tool.
+It would be really handy for any person who is managing compliance to be able to use the tool.

 TCT: Thanks for your time, Sherri!

 Tired of struggling with the chaos of client assessments?
 There really is a better way.
 TCT helps streamline the compliance management process, so you can focus on providing your expertise—not wasting time spinning plates and performing manual processes.

 TCT Portal is your all-in-one compliance management software tool for organizing and tracking all the moving parts of your compliance assessments.
 The web-based application combines automation with deep compliance expertise to give you a powerful tool that takes the chaos out of your client engagements.